The Step-by-step French Learning Guide That’s Full of Free Resources

 You’ve successfully completed a beginner’s French course and now it’s time to check the fruits of your labor.

 Start speaking and writing French whenever you can.
 Use resources like Linguee, an online French dictionary, to help you construct diverse sentences and add new vocabulary to your repertoire.
-Use BonPatron, an excellent, free French spelling and grammar checker, to catchy any errors.
+Use BonPatron, an excellent, free French spelling and grammar checker, to catch any errors.

 It’s also time to start thinking about bettering your pronunciation with websites like Forvo, an online audio dictionary.